 - Proctor Museum Quality Framing at 2712 N Proctor St

 Some of the available services at Tacoma Frame Makers include custom framing, picture hanging and installation, fine art reproduction printing, and fine art restorations.
-Other places we have listed throughout this post that also do custom framing include B2 Fine Art Gallery, Hobby Lobby and Michaels.

 Just so you know we have also written about:

-- Galleries, Museums, & Schools in Spokane
+- Galleries, Museums & Schools in Spokane

-- Galleries, Museums, & Schools in Portland
+- Galleries, Museums & Schools in Portland

-- Galleries, Museums, & Schools in Boise
+- Galleries, Museums & Schools in Boise

-- Galleries, Museums, & Schools around the Pacific NW
+- Galleries, Museums & Schools around the Pacific NW

 Have Fun Enjoying The Tacoma Art Scene